erikmd/docker-hub-helper/README.md

 ## Use cases

-### Maintaining a multi-branches Git repo for Docker Hub
+### Goal: help maintain a multi-branches Git repo for Docker Hub

 The considered repo should contain: